starscreamnik/Study/README.md

 My public repository which has developments in the C++ language.

 Currently the following projects are available:

-	*FullVector - Implementation of the type "FullVector".
+	0)FullVector - Implementation of the type "FullVector".
 Methods that calculate scalar, vector and mixed products consistently and on the GPU.